 - Combine 2 cups of coconut water with ½ cup of fresh lemon juice and ¾ cup of pureed raspberries.

 - Add in 3 tablespoons of raw honey and 4 tablespoons of chia seeds.
-Stir well and let sit for 30 minutes.
+Stir well and let it sit for 30 minutes.
 Stir again and drink.

-- Chia seeds can be added to many of your favorite beverages to give them a boost of nutrients and fiber.
+Chia seeds can be added to many of your favorite beverages to give them a boost of nutrients and fiber.

-- Simply sprinkle a spoonful or two of unsoaked chia seeds into your recipe and cook as usual.
+Simply sprinkle a spoonful or two of unsoaked chia seeds into your recipe and cook as usual.

 When using them in your recipes, keep in mind that chia seeds absorb water and will increase in size.

 This usually does not pose a problem in foods such as soups and stews, but using them in cakes and cookies may require them to be soaked first so the resulting food is not too dry.

 Chia seeds contain so many nutrients that there is no reason to not eat them.

 Because they are high in fiber, incorporate them into your diet slowly to give your body a chance to adjust.